opensearch-project/documentation-website/_migrations/index.md

 ### Traffic capture proxy

 This component is designed for HTTP RESTful traffic.
-It forwards traffic to the source cluster and also splits and channels this traffic to a stream-processing service for later playback.
+It forwards traffic to the source cluster and also splits and channels this traffic to a stream processing service for later playback.

 ### Traffic Replayer